 As an addition they have managed to make it compatible with either the cable or wireless monitoring systems.
 A 2-inch valve is always going to be more susceptible to blockages so getting an alert when one occurs and in which valve it is occurring will cut down operational time considerably.
 Another very important reason for the use of monitoring with these old systems is that many suffer from infiltration from groundwater and stormwater.
 Some of these systems are now 50 years old, pipes and pits are cracking and breaking.
 Monitoring makes it possible to target specific areas for rectification, taking away the guesswork.

-The new Flovac-2 inch valve has not been developed for use in modern municipal system as only 3-inch valves should be used in residential area’s.
+The new Flovac 2-inch valve has not been developed for use in modern municipal system as only 3-inch valves should be used in residential area’s.
 One area that the 2-inch valve might find a market though is for when we do grey water only systems or smaller indoor systems.
 Grey water systems do not have solids and so there is little to no risk of blockages.

-Please contact your closest Flovac office if you would like more information about the 2 inch valve.
-It will be on display at the worlds largest water industry expo at IFAT in Munich in May 2020.
+The new 2-inch valve will be on display at the worlds largest water industry expo at IFAT in Munich in May 2020.